schmunk42/giic/README.md

 -----

-Giic can be installed in any application, but to get a better impression how it works, we'll guide you through a sample setup with an Yii extension which creates CRUDs for the MySQL demo database Sakila.
+Giic can be installed in any application, but to get a better impression how it works, we'll guide you through a sample setup with an Yii extension which features CRUDs for the MySQL demo database Sakila.

-For the test-drive, we'll install Phundament together with the Sakila Demo module  [schmunk42/yii-sakila-crud](https://github.com/schmunk42/yii-sakila-crud)
+For the test-drive, we'll install [Phundament](http://phundament.com) together with the Sakila Demo module  [schmunk42/yii-sakila-crud](https://github.com/schmunk42/yii-sakila-crud)
 This module provides migrations and configurations for the MySQL demo database "Sakila" to use with giic.
 It also includes the generated CRUDs to play around with.